-Art of Miniature added to UNESCO list
+Art of miniature added to UNESCO list

-Turkey’s Foreign Ministry on Dec.
-16 praised UNESCO for adding “Art of Miniature” to the Representative List of Intangible Cultural Heritage of Humanity.
+Turkish Foreign Ministry praised UNESCO for adding “art of miniature” to their Representative List of Intangible Cultural Heritage of Humanity on Dec.
+16.

-“Our multinational nomination file of ‘Art of Miniature,’ submitted with Azerbaijan, the Islamic Republic of Iran and Uzbekistan, has been inscribed on the UNESCO Representative List of Intangible Cultural Heritage of Humanity during the 15th Session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage being held online between 14-19 December 2020,” the ministry said in a statement.
+“Our multinational nomination file of ‘Art of Miniature,’ submitted with Azerbaijan, the Islamic Republic of Iran and Uzbekistan, has been inscribed on the UNESCO Representative List of Intangible Cultural Heritage of Humanity during the 15th session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage being held online between Dec.
+14 and 19,” the ministry said in a statement.

 “The number of our cultural elements inscribed on the Lists of Intangible Cultural Heritage has reached 19,” the statement added.